Mehmetyaz/tson-js/README.md

 # JavaScript Implementation of TSON

+## This is a newly created project.
+Not ready for production use.

 TSON (Token-Saving Object Notation) is a compact, human-readable data format designed for token-efficient, easy-to-parse data representation.
 This library provides TypeScript/JavaScript utilities for parsing and generating TSON.

 ## Installation